Anita Rée: Biography

 In 1930, she received a commission to create a triptych for the altar at the new Ansgarkirche in Langenhorn.
 The church fathers were not happy with her designs, however, and the commission was withdrawn in 1932 over "religious concerns".
 Meanwhile, the Nazis had denounced her as a Jew and the Hamburg Art Association called her an "alien".
 Shortly after, she moved to Sylt.

-She was a suicide in 1933, partly as a result of having been subjected to such hostility and continuing harassment by antisemitic forces, partly due to disappointments on the personal level.
+She committed suicide in 1933, partly as a result of having been subjected to such hostility and continuing harassment by antisemitic forces, partly due to disappointments on the personal level.
 In a note to her sister, she decried the insanity of the world.
 In 1937, the Nazis designated Rée's work as "Degenerate art" and began purging it from museum collections.
 Wilhelm Werner, a groundskeeper at the Kunsthalle Hamburg preserved many of Rée's paintings by hiding them in his apartment.